All babies have reflux. Some babies have acid reflux.

 Reflux: backwards flow of milk (when it goes up instead of down).
 Think “Happy Spitter.”

 Acid Reflux: when stomach acid flows back along with the milk up the esophagus, causing heartburn-like pain.
 This is an “Unhappy Spitter.”

 Silent Reflux: acid or non acid spit up that you don’t see come out baby’s mouth.
-He may seem to throw up in his mouth, then swallow it back down.
-This may or may not be painful for him.
+They may seem to throw up in their mouth, then swallow it back down.
+This may or may not be painful for them.

 A baby with normal reflux:

 - Has a small to moderate amount of spit.

 - Is rarely bothered by spitting up.

 - Sometimes chokes on their puke little and it might come out their nose.
 It bothers them and he may get upset for a minute, but that was probably just because they were scared that they couldn’t breathe for a second.
 This kid is upset because they were startled, not in pain.